WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### sendScreenShot( screenName, imageQuality, completionBlock )
 <details>
-<summary>Use this API to stop a transaction with a specific name.</summary>
+<summary>Use this API to stop a transaction that has a specific name.</summary>

 Parameters:
-- screenName is a non-empty string for the screen name
+- screenName is a non-empty string for the screen name.
-- imageQuality is number indicating the quality of the image between 0.0 and 1.0, default is low-quality
+- imageQuality is number indicating the quality of the image between 0.0 and 1.0.
+The default is low-quality.
-- completionBlock is a function expecting a BOOL completed, and an errorString
+- completionBlock is a function expecting a BOOL completed, and an errorString.

-Successful execution of the method will have completed as YES and errorString as an empty string.
+Successful execution of the method completes as YES.
+The errorString is an empty string.
-In case of failure completed is set to NO and errorString contains a message with a domain, code and localizedDescription.
+In case of failure, execution of the method completes as NO. The errorString contains a message that includes a domain, code, and localizedDescription.

 ```
 var screenName = "My custom Screen";